TakeprofitTechnology/ReleaseNotes/CopySystem (New application for copying deals) .md

 # TPT copy system

+## Version 2024.7.9.775 (9 July, 2024)
+### Changes
+*"My Followers" page added to the Leader's GUI, showing leaders information about their followers.

 ## Version 2024.7.9.733 (9 July, 2024)
 ### Changes
 * The bug of uncontrolled log files creation is fixed.